Frankily/agent-ultimate-tic-tac-toe/README.md

 # agent-ultimate-tic-tac-toe
 ## Research Question:
 How does performance of MCTS / minimax with alpha-beta pruning vary with resources for Ultimate Tic Tac Toe?
-How does DQN perform on Ultimate Tic Tac Toe?

 ## Implementation:
 We implemented the MCTS agent with UCT-2 enhancements from lecture and parallelism with multiple trees on separate CPUs, and the implementation can be found in mcts.py.